kubermatic/docs/content/kubermatic/v2.13/getting_started/create_cluster/_index.en.md

 ### Step 3 – Choose a Cloud Provider for Your Kubernetes Nodes

-Choose a cloud provider for your Kubernetes nodes to be deployed by Kubermatic.
+Choose a cloud provider for your Kubernetes nodes to be deployed by Kubermatic Kubernetes Platform (KKP).
 Your nodes can be placed in any cloud you like.

 ![Wizard provider step](/img/kubermatic/v2.13/getting_started/create_cluster/wizard-provider.png)